Living with wildlife

 How do I keep my pets safe when kangaroos are around?

-Penalties apply for having your dog off lead and for an attack on a kangaroo.
+Penalties apply for having your dog off lead, and for an attack on a kangaroo.

 There are kangaroos on my sports ground.
 What should I do?

-• The safety of the children and other sportsfield users is paramount.
-Please don’t approach the kangaroos or put your club volunteers in danger.
+• Please don’t approach the kangaroos or put your club volunteers in danger

 How can I stay safe on the road?

 • Be aware that kangaroos may cross roads at any time.
-However, they are particularly active at dusk and dawn.
+However, they are particularly active at dusk and dawn

-Note: If you come across a dead kangaroo that has been spray painted, this means that a wildlife rescuer has checked the pouch for joeys.
+If you find a kangaroo on a busy road that is causing a traffic hazard, call 000.
+If you come across a dead kangaroo that has been spray-painted, this means a wildlife rescuer has checked the pouch for joeys.

 Can we have more signs to warn about kangaroos?